-Since I wrote this, we have also seen the barbaric torture of death row inmates with “lethal injection” executions!
+Since I wrote this in 2013, it has been printed in at least 20 papers nationwide, and now we have also seen the barbaric torture of death row inmates with “lethal injection” executions!
 People are calling for the death sentence in mass shooting cases, if the cops have not already killed the perpetrator.
 We also hear more calls for it when cops are killed.
 This Letter reminds us why that is a dumb idea!

 Letter to the Editor, or Op Ed Submission 3/12/13 – Join Civilized, Sage States